Bhakti yoga: Saiva Siddhanta

 The Śaivasiddhānta tradition favors Bhakti yoga, emphasizing loving devotion to Shiva.
 Its theology presents three universal realities: the pashu (individual soul), the pati (lord, Shiva), and the pasha (soul's bondage) through ignorance, karma and maya.
 The tradition teaches ethical living, service to the community and through one's work, loving worship, yoga practice and discipline, continuous learning and self-knowledge as means for liberating the individual soul from bondage.

 The historic Shaiva Siddhanta literature is an enormous body of texts.
 The Shaiva Siddhanta practices have focussed on abstract ideas of spirituality, worship and loving devotion to Shiva as SadaShiva, and taught the authority of the Vedas and Shaiva Agamas.

 Shakti Bhakti

-Bhakti of goddess is another significant tradition, one found in Shaktism.
+Bhakti toward the goddess is another significant tradition, one found in Shaktism.
 The theology of oneness and unity of "the divine Goddess and the devotee", their eternal fearless love for each other is a theme found in Devi Gita, a text embedded inside the Devi-Bhagavata Purana.
 The specific Bhakti yoga practices amongst Shakta are similar to those in other traditions of Hinduism.
 The Shakta devotion is common in eastern states of India, particularly West Bengal.
 The personal god here varies, and includes Durga, Tara Ma (Buddhist influence), Kali and to a lesser extent Saraswati, Lakshmi, Bharat Mata (land goddess), according to June McDaniel.